 One of the early candidates to become the Ravens' starting left guard is no longer in the race.

 The Ravens have traded 2016 fourth-round pick Alex Lewis to the New York Jets, reportedly in exchange for a conditional seventh-round pick in the 2020 draft.
-The deal is pending a physical.
+Lewis has passed his physical and is now a Jet.